• 2D shoot 'em up

 Note: this tutorial builds upon the ones that came before it.
 If you aren't familiar with the previous tutorials in this series you should read those first.

 Our game wouldn't be much fun if it didn't present a challenge.
 Now the enemies can fire back and kill the player!
-Unpack the code and then type make to build.
+Extract the archive, run cmake CMakeLists.txt, followed by make to build.
 Once compiling is finished type ./shooter08 to run the code.

 A 1280 x 720 window will open, with a near-black background.
 A spaceship sprite will also be shown, as in the screenshot above.
 The ship can now be moved using the arrow keys.
 Up, down, left, and right will move the ship in the respective directions.
 You can also fire by holding down the left control key.
 Enemies (basically red versions of the player's ship) will spawn from the right and move to the left.
 Shoot enemies to destroy them.
 Enemies can fire back so you should avoid their fire.
 Close the window by clicking on the window's close button.